AV32/Calculator/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- Flexbox
+- CSS Grid

 ### What I learned

-I learned how to use flex-box effectively in a website which can make life easy for a developer.
+I learned how to use CSS Grid as well as how to apply neumorphism and glassmorphism effects which are very trendy at the moment and make your design look mesmerizing.

 ## Author